 GLOBAL: The langRule element contains the following:

 A required selector attribute.
-It contains an absolute selector which selects the nodes to which this rule applies.
+It contains an absolute selector that selects the nodes to which this rule applies.

 A required langPointer attribute that contains a relative selector pointing to a node that contains language information.
 If the attribute xml:lang is present or lang in HTML for the selected node, the value of the xml:lang attribute or lang in HTML MUST take precedence over the langPointer value.